netdata/learn/docs/cloud/faq.md

 ### Is there a dark mode in Netdata Cloud?

 Yes.
 If it's not enabled by default on your system, you can now enable the new Dark or Blue themes.
-Click on the **Settings** tab, then choose your preferred theme.
+Click on your profile icon in the bottom-right corner, then click the **Settings** tab, and choose your preferred theme.

 ### Can I create custom dashboards?